 He is active in both clinical and biomechanical research, producing poster presentations, book chapters and Foot & Ankle journal publications.
 Recent research and publication topics include total ankle replacements, achilles tendinosis, and novel treatments for avascular necrosis of the talus and hallux valgus deformities.
 Current projects include IRB approved studies in ankle instability, extremity fracture care and multicenter studies in a bone graft substitute, and articular cartilage lesions in the ankle.

 Dr. Neufeld became involved in the AOFAS early in his career and served as President of the Young Professional Society, the Education Committee, the Membership Committee and the Electronic Media Committee.
 He is currently the Chairman of the Health Policy Committee.
 Dr. Neufeld has been a moderator for AOFAS paper sessions, given multiple lectures at national and international conferences, served as faculty for various AOFAS symposiums and was recently the Chairman of the “Complete Foot Care” course in Fairfax, Virginia.
 Furthermore, he has been active in the American Academy of Orthopaedic Surgeons (AAOS), serving as a mentor to young physicians, physician assistants, and medical students, as well as working as a faculty member at multiple conferences including “Top 15 Foot & Ankle Problems.”
+He also serves as the liaison between the AAOS and the American Medical Association (AMA).
 In addition to teaching, Dr. Neufeld serves on the editorial boards of the Journal of the American Academy of Orthopaedic Surgeons, the British Medical Journal, Foot Education.com, the Journal of Bone & Joint Surgery and Foot & Ankle Specialist.

 In his free time, Dr. Neufeld enjoys spending time with his 3 children, his wife of 18 years, and his dog.
 He enjoys boating on the Chesapeake, playing basketball and piano, and keeping in good physical shape.
 His wife and he together enjoy traveling and discovering new places, eating good food, drinking wine, and living in Washington, DC.